jbaldivieso/pygrowup2/README.md

 (with the exception of MUAC for 5-19 years; see notes below about an additional data source).

 It has been tested on Python 2.7 and Python 3.5 & 3.6.
-(It should also work on Python 3.4, and possibly earlier versions of Python 2 if unittest2 is installed.)
+(It in theory should work on most earlier versions of Python 2 & 3.)

 Usage
 =====